Bellanca Viking: Development and design

 The Viking is a derivative of the Bellanca Cruisair, a retractable gear taildragger with two extra vertical fins on the tips of the horizontal stabilizer.
 The 14-13 Cruisair series was developed into the larger, more powerful 14-19 Cruisemaster in the early 1950s.
 After the original Bellanca company went out of business, Downer Aircraft took over the type certificate and built the 14-19-2 Cruisemaster by mating the airframe with a Continental O-470 of 230 hp.
 In 1958, Downer redesigned the airplane with a nosewheel and fuel injected IO-470 of 260 hp, and redesignated it the 260.
 The 14-19-3 260 retained the wire-braced triple tail into the 1962 model year.
-After that year the triple tail design was modified to a single tail with the same aggregate surface area, and manufactured as the Model 260A.
+After that year, the triple tail design was modified to a single tail with the same aggregate surface area, and manufactured as the Model 260A.
 The later Vikings retain the oversized vertical fin that contributes to the distinctive flying characteristics of the aircraft.
 The Viking model was born out of discussions at Downer for a bigger version of the "Model 260" with at least 300 horsepower.
-The company was based in Minnesota and employed skilled craftsman who manufactured the wing from spruce and the new 300 hp model was named the "Viking" in respect to the many Scandinavians of the area.
+The company was based in Minnesota and employed skilled craftsmen who manufactured the wing from spruce, and the new 300 hp model was named the "Viking" in respect to the many Scandinavians of the area.

 The first Model 17 Viking appeared in 1967 called the "17-30."
-It was powered by a 300 hp Continental IO-520-K. In 1969 a Viking powered by a 290 hp (later 300 hp) Lycoming IO-540 was introduced, either normally aspirated (17-31) or turbocharged (17-31TC).
+It was powered by a 300 hp Continental IO-520-K. In 1969, a Viking powered by a 290 hp (later 300 hp) Lycoming IO-540 was introduced, either normally aspirated (17-31) or turbocharged (17-31TC).